-5 Conclusion
+4 Conclusion

-Leveraging state-of-the-art natural language processing (NLP) techniques and applying them to an extensive corpus of historical news text, we construct a historical time-series index dating back to late 19th century that measures public attention to environmental and social issues related to business and the economy.
-We call this measure ESIX.
-Our approach incorporates the evolution of linguistic context over time, enabling our measure to reflect different aspects of environmental and social concerns that were prevalent in different points of time.
+Leveraging recent developments in natural language processing (NLP) techniques and applying them to an extensive corpus of historical news text, we construct a historical time-series index dating back to late 19th century, ESIX, that measures public attention to environmental and social issues related to business and the economy.
+Our approach incorporates the evolution of linguistic context over time, enabling ESIX to reflect different aspects of environmental and social concerns that were prevalent in different points of time.
 We also derive stock-month level ESIX exposures that provide demand-based proxies for corporate ESG profiles.
 Our methodology is inoculated from subjective judgement regarding which topics should be included in the index during different periods, and also free of arbitrary selection of topics that result in widespread ambiguity and disagreement across third-party ESG ratings.

-8See "Who cares wins: Connecting financial markets to a changing world," UN Global Impact (2004).

 We validate the ESIX measure by relating it to macroeconomic variables and inspecting how industries with high or low ESIX exposures have shifted throughout history.
 We also use ESIX to study the value implications of ESG, and investigate how changes in public concerns about corporate responsibility impact real firm decisions such as their investments.

 We find that public attention to social issues arise during times of internal economic and social instability, whereas attention to environmental issues are afforded during times of relative prosperity.
-At first glance, our analysis relating stock returns to innovations in ESIX casts doubt on the notion that corporate responsibility creates value.
-However, an examination of the impulse responses of corporate investments to positive shocks to ESIX suggests that heightened environmental and social concerns dampen business activity and investment efficiency in the short-run, while eventually improving both in the long-run.
-Overall, these findings suggest that financial markets may not always fully or correctly price the long-term effects of stakeholder demands on the operations of firms.
+We also find evidence from stock return analysis that casts doubt on the notion that corporate responsibility creates value in the long-run.
+Finally, our results suggest that heightened environmental and social concerns dampen business activity, and that social concerns in particular erode corporate investment efficiency.

-Our findings provide researchers with new insights and tools to study long-sample timeseries developments in issues related to ESG and corporate responsibility from a historically informed and holistic perspective.
-We also shed much needed light on our understanding of both the short-term and long-term implications of public discourse and societal demand for corporate responsibility.
+Our findings provide researchers with new tools to study long time-series developments in topics related to ESG.
+We also shed new light on our understanding of the implications of ESG from a historically informed perspective.